pyexcel/pyexcel/docs/source/plugin_howto.rst

 Tutorial
 --------------------------------------------------------------------------------

-Let me walk you through the process of creating pyexcel-json package.
+Let me walk you through the process of creating pyexcel-pdfr package.

 Prerequisites: